 Tires

-When you buy new tires, dispose of your old tires through your tire retailer at the time of purchase.
+When buying new tires, dispose of the old tires through the tire retailer at the time of purchase.
 There is a small fee charged for tire disposal, which is a tax used for transporting and disposing of tires through state-licensed facilities.
-If you already have tires at home, contact one of the following store chains who provide tire disposal for non-customers.
+For old tires currently stored in a home garage, take advantage of the city’s round up of scrap tires (see the schedule below), or contact one of the following store chains who provide tire disposal for non-customers.
 These include Conrad’s Tire Express, Firestone Auto Care and National Tire and Battery.

 Parma Ordinance No. 131-16 allows for the collection of a rubbish pickup fee collected through Cuyahoga County Fiscal Office.
-If you have questions about this fee, please contact the Service Department at 440-885-8191.
-For background information on the garbage fee, click here.
+For more information about this fee, call the Service Department at 440-885-8191.

-All garbage and refuse shall be picked up once each week.
-Please place refuse within three feet of the curb by 7 a.m.
+Garbage, recycling and yard waste are collected once a week.
+Use the brown Rumpke cart for regular trash and the smaller green Rumpke cart for recycling.
+Place refuse, yard waste or bulk trash within three feet of the curb by 7 a.m.
 Trash can be placed outside the day before pickup but not before noon.

 Collections are not made on the following holidays: